NREL/ssc/datadictionary.md

 ## Outputs
 ### pipe_header_diams
-diameters in meters of all of the header sections in the cold and hot headers in one subfield.
+inner diameters in meters of all of the header sections in the cold and hot headers in one subfield.
 The first diameter is that before the first set of loops in the cold header and the last diameter is that after the last set of loops in the hot header. [^](#toc)

 ### pipe_header_expansions
 number of expansions or contractions in the given header section [^](#toc)